-As a landlord, it is in your best interests to perform periodic inspections throughout the year, to ensure that your let is being looked after.
+Performing periodic inspections throughout the year can help to ensure that your let is being looked after.

 Your priority as a landlord might be to undertake reference checks, have the tenancy agreement signed and the new tenants settled into their new home.
 However, it’s also important to keep up maintenance on the property, which is why periodic inspections are vital.

 When to perform periodic inspections

-It is stated under the Landlord and Tenant Act 1985 that landlords have the right to enter the premises so that they can view its ‘condition and state of repair’.
+The Landlord and Tenant Act 1985 allows landlords to enter the premises to view its ‘condition and state of repair’.
 However, you must provide the tenant with at least 24 hours’ written notice.
 Also, you can only perform an inspection at ‘reasonable times of the day’.

-Regular checks throughout the year are vital to ensure any maintenance issues are caught as soon as possible, to avoid unnecessary costs and complaints from the tenants.
-You will want to avoid undertaking checks too often, though, as you could equally risk upsetting them with unwanted visits.
+Regular checks throughout the year are vital to ensure maintenance issues are caught as soon as possible.
+Avoiding unnecessary costs and complaints from the tenants is key.
+However, you won’t want to undertake checks too often, as it could be seen as harassment.